If you are looking for energy efficiency or retrofit advice, please head over to ECOE Advice

 Our energy efficiency history

-In 2017, our then Chair and Chief Exec, Gill Wyatt, launched a fuel poverty service to provide free support for vulnerable and fuel poor residents in Exeter and East Devon.
+In 2017, our then Chair and Chief Executive, Gill Wyatt, launched a fuel poverty service to provide free support for vulnerable and fuel poor residents in Exeter and East Devon.
+This ‘Healthy Homes for Wellbeing’ project, consisting of a couple of part-time advisors and volunteers, helped 200 households in the first winter season.

+Gill recruited more staff in 2018, including Tara Bowers, who went on to become the project manager from 2020 until September 2025.
 Tara helped develop the service in Mid Devon, and later in 2018 the team grew and began to offer support in Teignbridge and Torbay as well.

 In 2019 Gill launched the Hardship Fund, and each year since then we campaigned for winter donations.
 The Hardship Fund has supported residents with fuel vouchers, white goods repairs or replacements, carpets and urgent household repairs.

-In 2023 Tara introduced an Energy Efficiency Fund – designed to provide grants for household repairs, and other improvements when no other funding sources were available.
+In 2023 Tara introduced an Energy Efficiency Fund, designed to provide grants for household repairs, and other improvements when no other funding sources were available.

-This growth was possible due to high levels of funding in 2022 – 2025.
+Staff numbers peaked in the winter of 2024/25 when there were 42 advisors and support staff helping residents across the region.
+This growth was possible due to high levels of funding in 2022–2025.
 Funders included Wales and West Utilities, National Grid, British Gas Energy Trust, LEAP (local energy advice partnership), Teignbridge District Council, Torbay Council, East Devon District Council and Devon County Council.

 The project relied on positive community connections.
 Gill and Tara developed a wide network of community partners, and these partners referred in local households for support.
-The project quickly became known as the go to energy advice service for the area.
+The project quickly became known as the go-to energy advice service for the area.

 The service